dale-wilson/PyGmailAttachmentReader/README.md

 ## Oh yeah.
 How about licensing?

 Read license.txt.
 Briefly use it at will.
 Just give me credit if it works and don't blame me if it breaks.
+(Seems fair enough to me.
+I thought of offering a money-back guarantee -- less handling costs -- to anyone who diesn't like it.)

 ## Cool.
 All this information and no advertising!

 Almost forgot.
-I developed this on my own time for fun, but my daytime job is working for [Object Computing, Inc.](http://ociweb.com/)  We do a lot of good work with open source (and some custom projects, too.)
+I developed this on my own time for fun, but my daytime job is working for [Object Computing, Inc.](http://ociweb.com/)  We do a lot of good work with open source, and some amazing custom projects, too.
 Check us out next time you need some software development expertise for hire.